 I welcome your interest in the Department of Orthopaedic Surgery.
 In November 2004, the Orthopaedic Division of the Surgery Department became the independent Department of Orthopaedic Surgery.
 In becoming a department we have seen the expansion of the department as well as its services.
 Sports Medicine, under the leadership of our Chairman Dr. Darren Johnson, was established in 1987 and has continued to sustain its excellence in the field.
-The Sports Medicine service includes four orthopaedic faculty members—Dr. Darren Johnson, Dr. Carolyn Hettrich, Dr. Mary Lloyd Ireland, Dr. Christian Lattermann, and Dr. Scott Mair,—along with three Primary Care Sports Medicine physicians, Dr. Robert Hosey, Dr. Kim Lock and Dr. Kyle Smoot.
+The Sports Medicine service includes four orthopaedic faculty members—Dr. Darren Johnson, Dr. Carolyn Hettrich, Dr. Mary Lloyd Ireland, Dr. Christian Lattermann, and Dr. Scott Mair,—along with three Primary Care Sports Medicine physicians, Dr. Robert Hosey, Dr. Kim Kaiser and Dr. Kyle Smoot.
 Our hand and upper extremity service has two faculty members—Dr. Vikas Dhawan and Dr. Srinath Kamineni.
 Our foot and ankle service is managed by Dr. Steven Lawrence.
 The program has a comprehensive total joint program and Arthritis Center with Dr. Stephen Duncan, Dr. Jeff Selby and Dr. Patrick O’Donnell, who also is an orthopaedic oncologist.
-Our trauma service has four faculty members: Dr. Arun Aneja, Dr. Paul Matuszewski, Dr. Eric Moghadamian, Dr. Dan Primm and Dr. Ray Wright.
+Our trauma service has five faculty members: Dr. Arun Aneja, Dr. Paul Matuszewski, Dr. Eric Moghadamian, Dr. Dan Primm and Dr. Ray Wright.
 The VA Medical Center Orthopaedic service is helmed by Dr. Scott Mair.
 Adult spine care is my specialty, and pediatric spine care by the Shriner’s Hospital team.
 The entire spectrum of Orthopaedic surgery, including pediatric orthopaedics, sports medicine, trauma, Ilizarov techniques, total joint replacement, spine surgery, shoulder-elbow surgery, microvascular surgery, hand surgery, foot-ankle surgery and orthopaedic oncology, is actively practiced by the faculty in the Department of Orthopaedics.
 Priorities in the department are to maintain high-quality education for students and residents, encourage research, and provide exemplary patient care.

 Research activities are a focus of our program.
 Including high level clinical research, our department has been involved in a large range of basic science projects.
 Residents are required to spend one rotation performing research supported by grants from the faculty.
 Research activities currently include studies of fixation of tibial and pelvic fractures, evaluation of drug therapy for osteomyelitis, polymer substitution for growth plate injuries, and cartilage regeneration.
 Our research efforts are led by Dr. Christian Lattermann who has established a basic science cartilage center in collaboration with the internationally known Gluck Equine Center.
 There has been collaboration with the biomedical engineering group on campus exploring regeneration of a growth plate.